edgarfinn/vibesconsultant/README.md

-A multi-purpose platform with the vision of enhancing peoples' relationship with music
+A multi-purpose platform with the vision of enhancing peoples' relationship with music.
+---

 Architecture overview:
 ---